-Each week the City Code Enforcer, Nick Barbour, drives every City street and records violations of the City’s ordinances.
+Each week the City Code Enforcer, Jerry Wineland, drives every City street and records violations of the City’s ordinances.
 This entails personal contact (if possible), written documentation and digital photography.
-The Code Enforcer simultaneously investigates complaints generated by citizens.
+The Code Enforcer also investigates complaints generated by citizens.

 Residents should be aware that our Code Enforcer will likely be wearing a shirt bearing the City logo, will carry City business cards, and will be driving a City vehicle.
 If there is ever any doubt about any City employee’s identity, please contact City Hall or the police department for verification.